1. It’s much more affordable than changing to a Genos.

 The SX900 casing has actually been designed to make it easier to carry with speakers doubling as handholds on the sides.
 Even without using these it’s very easy to put it under your arm and pick up.

-You will have the latest Yamaha technology.
+3. You will still have the latest Yamaha technology.

 The SX900 is a massive 6 years newer than the Tyros 5!
 That’s a very long time in terms of keyboard and sound technology as things have really moved on.
 In fact, it’s nearly two years newer than the Genos and had some features that even Genos didn’t have.